-Business financing can be complex and lenders must be certain their risk is as low as possible.
-So they’ll make a strong effort to evaluate your business model and look for a solid history of strong cash flow and payment of any obligations and debts.
+After all, business financing can be complex, and lenders must be certain their risk is as low as possible.
+To do this, they’ll make a strong effort to evaluate your business model and look for a solid history of strong cash flow and payment of any obligations and debts.

 When you present your application, you’ll probably be asked for additional documentation to help the lender see how well your business is doing.
-And depending on the lender’s expectations, you could be offered a higher or lower factor rate.
+Depending on the lender’s expectations, you could be offered a higher or lower rate.

-Lenders look at a number of factors that can impact your factor rate, such as:
+Lenders look at a number of elements that can impact your factor rate, such as:

 - Bank statements: Your business bank statements are one way you can demonstrate cash flow to your lender so they can evaluate creditworthiness and see how strong your business is.
-Usually, they’ll ask for at least 3 months of data, but they may need more.
+Usually, they’ll ask for at least 4 months of the most recent data, but they might need more.

-- Credit-card processing statements: Another way to show your business is selling products or services — and that you’re taking in income.
+- Credit-card processing statements: This is another way to show your business is selling products or services and taking in income.

-- Length of time in business: Generally, the older your business is, the more established and credit-worthy it is to lenders.
-Brand-new businesses may not be eligible for a cash advance or short-term loan right away.
+- Length of time in business: Generally, the older your business, the more established and credit-worthy it is to lenders.
+Brand-new businesses might not be eligible for a cash advance or short-term loan right away.